Office of Financial Aid and Scholarships

 When applying for the Parent or Graduate PLUS loan, a credit check is required.
 Once you or your parent complete the application, you’ll know right away if the credit was approved or declined.
 Here are the options following your credit decision:

-• If your credit was approved: The borrower (you, the student, for a Graduate PLUS loan or your parent, for the Parent PLUS loan) will want to complete our Parent PLUS Loan Request Form and submit it to our office for processing.
-NOTE: We will not process the PLUS Loan until we have received this form.
+- If your credit was approved: If you applied for the Graduate PLUS Loan, you will want to complete our Graduate PLUS Loan Request Form from our Forms section and submit it to our office for processing.
+NOTE: We will not process the Graduate PLUS Loan until we have received this form.
+For approved Parent PLUS Loans, these are automatically processed once we receive the application, usually within a few days of being notified of the application.

-• You/Your parent can pursue an endorser.
+- You/Your parent can pursue an endorser.
 An endorser is someone who agrees to repay the PLUS loan if the borrower becomes delinquent in making payments or defaults on the loan and cannot be the student on whose behalf a parent obtains a PLUS loan.
 Click here to Endorse a Direct PLUS loan.
-If your endorser is approved, you’ll want to complete the Parent PLUS Loan Request form from our website and submit it to the office.
+If your endorser is approved, you’ll want to complete the Parent/Graduate PLUS Loan Adjustment Request form from our website and submit it to the office.

-• Parent PLUS Loan ONLY: If the credit was declined on your Parent PLUS loan, you, the student, can request an additional unsubsidized loan.
+- Parent PLUS Loan ONLY: If the credit was declined on your Parent PLUS loan, you, the student, can request an additional unsubsidized loan.
 This additional unsubsidized loan may be up to $5,000 and is dependent on your borrowing history and grade level.
-To request the additional unsubsidized loan, please submit this form to our office.
+To request the additional unsubsidized loan, please reach out to our office to request this.

 Other Loan Opportunities